Showing posts with label poem. Show all posts

 Creating National Cemeteries

-The authority to create military burial grounds came in an Omnibus Act of July 17, 1862.
+The authority to create military burial grounds was granted by the Omnibus Act of July 17, 1862.

 It directed the president to purchase land to be used as "a national cemetery for the soldiers who shall die in the service of the country."